Legal

 7. University and Institutional Users

-If you are using OpenInstrument under a Department or University license arranged by your institution, your institution's data processing agreements and privacy policies may also apply.
+If you are using OpenInstrument under a Multi-Lab or University license arranged by your institution, your institution's data processing agreements and privacy policies may also apply.
 Please contact your institutional IT or data privacy office if you have questions about how your institution handles data.

 OpenInstrument does not knowingly collect data in a way that would trigger obligations under FERPA beyond what is inherent in the operation of a scheduling tool used within a university research context.
 Reservation data is limited to the researcher's name, email, and booking times — no student educational records are processed.